 Specify the domain to be allowed.
+Up to 256 domains can be defined.
 Click on Add.
+The length of the domain name must not exceed 128 characters.
 The added domain will then appear in the list of whitelisted domains.
 To delete a domain or the whole list of domains, click on Delete.